DigitalArtifex/kde-komplex-wallpaper-engine/README.md

 This project was inspired by `KDE Shader Wallpaper`, `Wallpaper Engine` and others.
 It uses code that was originally part of `KDE Shader Wallpaper`.

 This project uses icons donated by [Icons8](http://www.icons8.com)

+To support me, this project or to find Linux themed hot sauces, you can [Buy me a coffee](https://ko-fi.com/digitalartifex)